 When it comes to treating the symptoms of allergies, many have turned to essential oils as an alternative or complementary treatment.

-There are many ways to use essential oils for allergies.
+There are many options to use essential oils for allergies.
+We will describe the best options below.

 One of the most effective ways is aromatherapy.
 This is simply inhaling the essential oil to receive the benefits.